Bry-Dev/HomeInventory/README.md

 There are two items being handled -- Current Household supplies and Supplies for Shopping

-To use the application here are the guidelines and info:
+To use the application here are the guidelines and info(Updated 04/12/2021):
   - Home Supplies
     - First Add a category on the first page menu(upper right)
       - This is to categorize the items (e.g. Vegetables, Fruits, Tools, Hardware, etc...)